 SAFE-Stroke Alliance for Europe will be invited as an expert partner to show its great experience on the issue of stroke.

-The project will be realized thanks to the unconditional support of BMS and its Alliance partner Pfizer, Inc.
+The project will be realized thanks to the unconditional support of BMS-Pfizer Alliance

 - Routine vaccinations in time of covid-19 across Europe: a multi-stakeholder evaluation

 - European Pillar of Social Rights & chronic pain